-They may also have the chance to get first-hand experience with different tools, scenarios, or principles through internships.
+The career pathways at post-secondary institutions take students from introduction straight through to employment.
+Learners may also have the chance to get first-hand experience with different tools, scenarios, or principles through internships.

-On the flip side, CTE institutions also tend to cost more money than taking the same classes in high school or middle school.
+However, postsecondary CTE institutions also tend to cost more money than taking the same classes in high school or middle school.

+Still, taking CTE courses from a postsecondary school is a viable option for pursuing a technical education.
 In fact, it’s common for many students right out of high school, whether they’re starting their education from scratch or continuing what they learned in high school.

-So now that we’ve looked atwhereCTE is taught, let’s dive into how it's taught.
+So now that we’ve looked at where CTE is taught, let’s dive into how it's taught.

 What's the Best Way to Teach CTE Classes?

 CTE can be taught in a variety of ways, but many teachers find it works best when used with blended learning.

 Blended learning is an education strategy that features multiple teaching methods to help students learn more effectively than one method on its own.